-Section 2 b) of the Regulations states that foreign nationals who are covered by an exemption from the duty of quarantine pursuant to section 6 of the COVID-19 Regulations may not be rejected.
+Section 2 b) of the Regulations states that foreign nationals who are covered by an exemption from the duty of quarantine pursuant to sections 5a, 6 and 6a of the COVID-19 Regulations may not be rejected.

-This means, first, that foreign nationals who travel in connection with their work between home and their workplace, and in so doing cross the borders between Norway, Sweden and Finland, shall not be rejected; see section 6, first paragraph, of the COVID-19 Regulations.
+This means, first, that foreign nationals arriving in Norway who are residents of areas in Denmark, Finland, Iceland, the Faroe Islands, Greenland and Åland or Gotland in Sweden shall not be rejected; see section 5a, first paragraph, of the COVID-19 Regulations.